ChristianFreemantle/ChristianFreemantle/README.md

 -  I’m @ChristianFreemantle
 -  Interested in Data Analytics
 -  I’m currently studying Google Professional Data Analyst
--  I’m looking to collaborate on data analytics and database administration and hopefully finding mentors and oppertunities
+-  I’m looking to collaborate and focus on data analytics and database administration and hopefully finding mentors and oppertunities

 - Ballance - Failure = Success